ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-The main difference is that the declaration is preceded by the type of the elements, while the access is not.

-Some other valid operations with arrays:
+This example shows some other valid operations with arrays:

 ~~~
 my_array[0] = a;